Old Trafford Cricket Ground: Post-Second World War

 Differences of opinion between the club's committee and players led to a bad run of form in the 1950s and early 1960s; this consequently saw gate money drop, and a lack of investment.
 After 1964, however, the situation was reversed, and 1969 saw the first Indoor Cricket Centre opened.

 In 1956 Jim Laker became the first person to take all 10 wickets in a Test match innings, achieving figures of 10 for 53 in the fourth Test against Australia (the only other bowlers to take all 10 wickets in an innings are Anil Kumble of India in 1999 and Ajaz Patel of New Zealand in 2021).
-Having also taken 9 for 37 in the first innings, Laker ended the match with record figures of 19 for 90, which remain unmatched to this day.
+Having also taken 9 for 37 in the first innings, Laker ended the match with record figures of 19 for 90, which remains unmatched to this day.

 On 1 May 1963 the first ever one day cricket match took place at Old Trafford, as the Gillette Cup was launched.
 Lancashire beat Leicestershire in a preliminary knock-out game, as 16th and 17th finishers in the Championship the previous year, to decide who would fill the 16th spot in the One Day competition.

 Following Lancashire's reign as One Day champions in the 1970s, a programme of renovation and replacement was initiated in 1981.
 This changed the face of the ground to the extent that, now, only the Pavilion "is recognisable to a visitor who last watched or played a game in, say, the early 1980s".

 In 1981 Ian Botham hit 118, including six sixes (the second greatest number in an Ashes innings), which he has called "one of the three innings I would like to tell my grandchildren about".
 England went on to win the Ashes after being lampooned in the national media for such poor performances.

 In 1990, Sachin Tendulkar scored his first Test hundred at the age of 17—becoming the second-youngest centurion—to help India draw.
 In 1993, Shane Warne bowled the "Ball of the Century" to Mike Gatting at the ground.
 In the same game, Graham Gooch was out handling the ball for 133—only the sixth out of nine times this has ever happened.
 In 1995, Dominic Cork took a hat-trick for England against the West Indies.
 In 2000, both Mike Atherton and Alec Stewart played their hundredth Tests, against the West Indies.
 In the Third Test of the 2005 Ashes series the match ended in a nailbiting draw, with 10,000 fans shut out of the ground on the final day as tickets were sold out.
 England went on to win the series regaining the Ashes for the first time since 1986/87.
 In 2020 the ground was used as one of two biosecure venues, alongside the Ageas Bowl, for the tours involving West Indies and Pakistan which were regulated due to the COVID-19 pandemic.